Margaret Battin

-Margaret Pabst Battin, also known as Peggy Battin, is an American philosopher, medical ethicist, author, and a current distinguished professor at the University of Utah.
+Margaret Pabst Battin, also known as Peggy Battin, is an American philosopher, medical ethicist, author, and an emeritus distinguished professor at the University of Utah.
 She is a supporter of assisted suicide and has worked extensively on ethical aspects of this issue.
 In 1993, she was named a Spinoza Chair at the University of Amsterdam for her studies on assisted suicide.
 Battin is a Hastings Center Fellow.
-In 2008, Battin's husband became quadriplegic after a bicycle accident, which caused her to refine and augment her thinking about assisted suicide; he died in 2013 after he requested to turn off his life support.
+In 2008, Battin's husband, Brooke Hopkins, became quadriplegic after a bicycle accident, which caused her to refine and augment her thinking about assisted suicide; he died in 2013 after he requested to turn off his life support.

 Education and career

 Battin earned a Bachelor of Arts in philosophy from Bryn Mawr College in 1963.
 Subsequently, she obtained a MFA in 1973 and a PhD in philosophy in 1976 from the University of California, Irvine.
 Her master's thesis was titled The Astonishing Possibilities of Love, and her doctoral thesis was titled Plato on Truth and Truthlessness in Poetry.

 Battin took a position as visiting assistant professor at the University of Utah in 1975.
 She was promoted to assistant professor in 1977 and to associate professor in 1988.
 At Utah, she has been an adjunct professor of internal medicine in the division of medical ethics since 1990, and since 2000, she has held a position of distinguished professor of philosophy.

 In 1988 Battin travelled to the Netherlands to study legal euthanasia.
 For the research she conducted, she was nominated as a candidate for the Spinoza Chair at the University of Amsterdam, a position she then held 1993.

 Outside of non-fiction writing, Battin occasionally published fiction pieces including short stories.
 Fiction allowed her to explore scenarios outside the boundaries of academic philosophy.
 Her short story, Terminal Procedure, published in The Best American Short Stories 1976, explored ethical issues in research on animals.
 Robeck, a short story published in Ending Life: Ethics and the way we die (2005), depicted family tensions over what would now be called preemptive suicide in old age.
 The story was adapted into a stage play called WINTER by playwright Julie Jensen.
 The play premiered on October 12, 2016, at the Salt Lake Acting Company in Utah.
 It was also performed in Chicago, Illinois, and Berkeley, California, in 2017.